LZTR1: Noonan syndrome

 Noonan syndrome is an autosomal dominant multisystem disorder characterized by a wide phenotypic spectrum including distinctive facial dysmorphism, postnatal growth retardation, short stature, ectodermal and skeletal defects, congenital heart anomalies, renal anomalies, lymphatic malformations, bleeding difficulties and variable cognitive deficits.

 Studies have shown that in 29 genes there were 163 variants in patients with Noonan Syndrome.
 In the study, using In Silco software, the heterozygous missense mutation of the LZTR1 gene at exon 4 was the most pathogenic.
 This missense mutation will lead to a substitution of an alanine to valine in the primary structure of amino acid for the LZTR protein.

 Schwannomatosis

 In patients with schwannomatosis, more than fifty different mutations in the LZTR1 gene are observed.
 These mutations themselves are not sufficient to cause the disorder, but are typically associated with it.
 The somatic changes from environmental factors are also seen in patients with schwannomatosis.
 When the gene is altered, the LTZR protein cannot function properly to regulate the cell cycle by controlling the growth division.
-This unregulated growth will lead to cancerous growth along the Schwann cells.
+This unregulated growth will lead to non-cancerous (benign) tumors along the peripheral nerves.
+These tumors are known as Schwannomas.